URDev4ever/ReCapture/README.md

 debugMode: true,  // Add this for verbose logging
 ```

-With with <3 by URDev, for YOU!
+Made with <3 by URDev, for YOU!